What Is the Birth Control Shot?

 Girls who have trouble remembering to take birth control pills and who want extremely good protection against pregnancy may want to use the birth control shot.
 Also, nursing mothers can use the birth control shot.

 Not all girls can — or should — use the birth control shot.
 Some medical conditions make the use of the shot less effective or more risky.
 For example, it is not recommended for girls who have had blood clots, some types of cancers, or liver disease.
-Girls who have had unexplained vaginal bleeding (bleeding that is not during their periods) or who might be pregnant should not get the birth control shot and should talk to their doctors.
+Girls who have had unexplained vaginal bleeding (bleeding that is not during their periods) or who suspect they may be pregnant should not get the birth control shot and should talk to their doctors.

 Where Is the Birth Control Shot Available?